 - 1/4 teaspoon freshly ground nutmeg (optional)

 - Peanut butter

 - Or whatever else you like with your pancakes!

-Higher-powered blender (I have [and highly recommend] a Vitamix)
+- High-powered blender (I use [and highly recommend] a Vitamix)

 - Add the vinegar to a 1-cup or larger liquid measuring cup.
 Pour in enough almond milk to make 1 cup total.
 Set aside for about 5 minutes.